• Blog

 Implantation bleeding

-Implantation bleeding can happen around the same time many women expect their next period, but there are a few key differences.
-(Even if you suspect it’s implantation bleeding vs. a period, give your ob-gyn a call.)
+Because implantation bleeding can happen around the same time as you might expect your next period, it’s important to recognize a few key differences.
+(Even if you suspect it’s implantation bleeding vs. a period, give your healthcare professional a call.)

-According to ACOG, blood vessels developing around the cervix can cause light bleeding or spotting.
-This is why light bleeding or spotting after sex or a pelvic exam during early pregnancy is not uncommon.1
+According to ACOG, blood vessels developing around the cervix can cause light bleeding or spotting.1 This is why light bleeding or spotting after sex or a pelvic exam during early pregnancy can be common.1

 Cervical polyps